kworkflow/kworkflow/documentation/man/features/debug.rst

 `\--ftrace` option.
 If the user does not provide any output, kw will display all available ftrace options.

+The ftrace debug feature provides different trace algorithms (you can see all options by using the `\--list` option) and simplifies the output.
+The `\--ftrace` option wraps these two configurations by using the following
+syntax:

+ **ftrace_type[:filter[,filter, ...]]**

+Let's take a close look at the above syntax:

+* *ftrace_type*: Use this option to indicate the ftrace algorithm that you want to use.

+* *filter*: Ftrace allows users to filter its output.
+This option sets specific function names or even a pattern filtered by ftrace; notice that you can pass multiple filters separated by commas.

 DMESG LOG
 ---------